Image Image

 Do Not Consent to Chemical Tests Until Police Get a Warrant

 These field sobriety and chemical tests help the state collect evidence to support their case.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Police officers may warn you about an automatic one-year license suspension, but our Hamilton County, IL DUI lawyers can still fight that suspension in court.
+The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+Even though police may say your license will be suspended for a year if you refuse, our Hamilton County, IL DUI defense attorneys can challenge that suspension in court.

 Contact a DUI Lawyer Immediately